Contents

 Having said that, it’s not implausible to imagine these cuts continuing in the wake of AI that is superhuman at digital tasks and coding.
 Early evidence is already visible in the US.
 Bloomberg recently reported that 17 occupations flagged by the Bureau of Labor Statistics as exposed to AI, covering roughly 9 million jobs, saw employment fall 1.6% between May 2024 and May 2025 for the second year in a row, even as overall employment in the US rose 0.8%.
 The sharpest losses were in BPO-adjacent roles that comprise large parts of India’s services-export machine: customer service representatives fell by 130,180 jobs, or 4.8%.

-Five AI-exposed occupations lost 216,340 jobs in a year.
+Five AI-exposed occupations lost 216,340 jobs in a year in the US from May 2024 to May 2025.

 May 2024 and May 2025 employment estimates for selected roles frequently cited as exposed to generative AI.
 Bars are indexed within each occupation so the year-over-year contraction is visible across roles of very different sizes.